-Deloitte Football Money League 2017 Bookmark has been added
+Deloitte Football Money League 2017 has been saved

 Deloitte Football Money League 2017

 Welcome to the 20th edition of the Deloitte Football Money League in which we profile the highest revenue generating clubs in world football.

 Published just eight months after the end of the 2015/16 season, the Money League is the most contemporary and reliable analysis of the clubs’ relative financial performance.

 Aggregate revenue for the top 20 Money League clubs rose 12% to €7.4 billion (£5.5 billion) in 2015/16, a new record, with three clubs breaking the €600m barrier.